salpa-radhika/Learning/git_setup_commands_readme.txt

 add them individually -> git add file1.txt & git add file2.py
-check logs by using -> git logs --pretty=oneline (displays all the changes made) commit the changes -> git commit -m "message for commit" Add repo to your remote location -> git remote add origin "http/ssh link from github" push changes -> git push origin main
+check logs by using -> git logs --pretty=oneline (displays all the changes made) commit the changes -> git commit -m "message for commit" inorder to add new lines in same file but dont want new commit -> git commit --amend(can be done only when changes are there in local)
+Add repo to your remote location -> git remote add origin "http/ssh link from github" push changes -> git push origin main